← BCI Directory People

 Background

-David Brandman is a neurosurgeon at UC Davis leading clinical BCI research focused on restoring communication to paralyzed patients.
-His neuroprosthetics laboratory bridges surgical expertise with advanced signal processing and machine learning approaches to neural decoding.
+David Brandman is a neurosurgeon at UC Davis Health and co-director of the UC Davis Neuroprosthetics Lab alongside neuroscientist Sergey Stavisky, both Brown University alumni.
+The laboratory bridges surgical expertise with advanced signal processing and machine learning approaches to neural decoding for paralyzed patients.

 Speech Decoding Breakthrough